 - Tree nuts including almonds, pistachios, walnuts, coconuts, and brazil nuts.

-The toxin can also be found in the milk of animals which are fed contaminated feed.
-Virtually all sources of commercial peanut butter contain minute quantities of aflatoxin, but it is usually far below the US Food and Drug Administration's (FDA) recommended safe level.
+The toxin can also be found in the milk of animals that are fed contaminated feed.
+Virtually all sources of commercial peanut butter contain minute quantities of aflatoxin, but it is usually far below the US Food and Drug Administration’s (FDA) recommended safe level.

 - Ergot: a toxin produced when the Claviceps Purpurea mold infects rye and other grains.
 In medieval times, outbreaks of the disease “ergotism” were common and known as St. Anthony’s fire.
-The name was in reference the severe burning sensations in the limbs caused by vasoconstriction of blood vessels.
+The name was in reference to the severe burning sensations in the limbs caused by vasoconstriction of blood vessels.
 The vasoconstriction sometimes resulted in gangrene and loss of limbs due to severely restricted blood circulation.
 The neurological symptoms of an ergot infection included hallucinations and irrational behavior, convulsions, and death.

 - Goitrogens: a class of toxins in food which suppress the function of the thyroid gland by interfering with iodine uptake.
 Long term exposure can cause an enlargement of the thyroid (goiter).
 Foods containing these substances include soybeans (and soybean products such as tofu), pine nuts, peanuts, millet, strawberries, pears, peaches, spinach, bamboo shoots, radishes, horseradish, and vegetables in the genus Brassica (bok choy, broccoli, brussels sprouts, cabbage, canola, cauliflower, Chinese cabbage, collard greens, kale, kohlrabi, mustard greens, rutabagas, and turnips.

-- Hydrazines: volatile carcinogens found in many raw mushrooms, including shiitake and the white button mushrooms common to the grocery store produce section.
+- Hydrazines: volatile carcinogens found in many raw mushrooms, including shiitake and the white button mushrooms common to the grocery store, produce section.
 Mice display a significant increase in the incidence of several types of tumors after they are fed uncooked mushrooms.
 Cooking the mushrooms destroys a third of the hydrazine compounds.

 - Lectins: toxic protein compounds found in most foods, but in heavy amounts in many seeds, grains and legumes.
-Large amounts of lectins can damage the heart, kidneys and liver, lower blood clotting ability, destroy the lining of the intestines, and inhibit cell division.
+Large amounts of lectins can damage the heart, kidneys, and liver, lower blood clotting ability, destroy the lining of the intestines, and inhibit cell division.
 Cooking neutralizes lectins to some extent, and digestive juices further destroy them.
-People living at high altitudes, where water boils well below 212 degrees should cook lectin containing foods in pressure cookers to avoid lectin poisoning.
+People living at high altitudes, where water boils well below 212 degrees should cook lectin-containing foods in pressure cookers to avoid lectin poisoning.
 Lectin toxins in food are found in:

 - Legumes (all dried beans, including soy and peanuts and the products made from them)